alvaroiporre/alvaroiporre/README.md

 ### Hi, I'm Alvaro 👋

 I'm thrilled to have you here.
 My name is Alvaro Iporre, and I'm passionate about creating amazing software solutions.
-With proficiency in JavaScript, React, Python, and Django, I'm always excited to dive into new challenges and bring innovative ideas to life.
+With proficiency in C++, TypeScript, React, Python, Java, and Spring Boot, I'm always excited to dive into new challenges and bring innovative ideas to life.

 🧠 **Exploring Logic and Challenges:**
 When I'm not building applications, you can find me immersed in the world of Data Structures, Algorithms, and mathematical puzzles.
 I love tackling complex problems and finding elegant solutions that push the boundaries of what's possible.